sokil/php-vast/README.md

 $mediaFile->setMinDiration(10);
 ```

-If you has AD server and want to add support of your custom tag, create your own library with custom elements and element builder, or add pull requrest to this library.
+If you have an AD server and want to add support for your custom tag, create your own library with custom elements and element builder, or add a pull request to this library.